wise-cube/wise-cube/Evaluation/README.md

 Technical aspect of the product evaluation includes:

-- Failures/Anomalies detection during the communication among each part
+- Failures/Anomalies detection during the communication among each component
-- Behaviours wrt numbers of cubes running and exchanging messages with the broker in terms of latency
-- The ratio between number of players (phones) connected and efficiency
-- How the responsiveness of the webserver change during the "stress test"
+- Responsiveness wrt the number of users currently using together the system
+- Latency of messages exchanged by the modules